amyharris2/ptmcmc/README.md

 	To run the example:
 		- Ensure that you have downloaded the stacked_1003689.fit file (see 'Additional files to be downloaded', above).
 Place this in example/targets/.
-		- Run ptmcmc.py from within the ptmcmc directory in the case of the example, using the python command 'run ptmcmc --infile example/targets/stacked_1003689.fit --outdir example/results/ --targlist example/targets/target_list'.
+		- Run ptmcmc.py from within the ptmcmc directory in the case of the example, using:
+			'python ptmcmc.py --infile example/targets/stacked_1003689.fit --outdir example/results/
+			--targlist example/targets/target_list'
 		- Once the results have been written, ptmcmc.py will not re-run unless the results are deleted.

 	The outputs:
 		A results file is written for each analysed spectrum.
-At the end of the run a fits file is created, named 'all_results.fits', that concatenates the results of all analysed spectra into one big table.
+At the end of the run a fits file is created, named e.g. 'stacked_1003689_ptmcmc.fits', that concatenates the results of all analysed spectra into one big table.
 The outputs are written to the specified write directory.

 		For each analysed spectrum, the outputs are: